 The Vancouver Island Transportation Corridor Coalition is a nonprofit society incorporated under the laws of the Province of British Columbia.
 Its charter is to bring modern and efficient rail service to Vancouver Island, British Columbia, as the core of the Island's future transportation system.
 The VITCC tactical work includes growing a broad coalition of partners, including both government and non-government groups, to help achieve these goals.
 We need your voice!

 The VITCC wants to solve Vancouver Island's growing transportation crisis.
-While some parts of the Island are relatively free of it's effects, many Nanaimo, Duncan and South Island residents have seen a massive degradation of their commuting times in the last decade.
-Our Island will benefit from modern and efficient rail service that integrates with all other forms of transportation including cycling, bus, taxi, park & ride facilities and more.
-The facts are that rail service can move people in comfort and with an efficiency of up to twenty five times less GHG emissions.
+While some parts of the Island are relatively free of its effects, many Nanaimo, Duncan, and South Island residents have seen a massive degradation of their commuting times in the last decade.
+Our Island will benefit from a modern and efficient rail service that integrates with all other forms of transportation including cycling, bus, taxi, park & ride facilities, and more.
+The facts are that rail service can move people in comfort and with an efficiency of up to twenty-five times less GHG emissions.
 Freight also is far more efficient to move by rail than any other form of transportation.
-We are not trying to bring back the E&N Dayliner, we seek a new transit corridor with clean and quiet service running on useful schedules to serve all residents.
+We are NOT trying to bring back the E&N Dayliner, we seek a NEW transportation corridor with clean and quiet service running on useful schedules to serve ALL Island residents.

 Our members and followers envision passengers being able to hop onto a train running every 20 minutes between Westhills and downtown Victoria and bring their bikes onboard.
 Bikes can also be integrated into an intercity service serving the full length and entirety of the corridor.
 We see a workforce that can relax and work on their digital devices while commuting safely, and a local population up and down the Island being better connected between their communities.

-We believe our island industries can thrive economically.
-We want to leave our planet a better place by helping reduce tens of thousands of car trips every day and by building cycling infrastructure alongside the rail right of way.
+We also believe our Island's industries can thrive economically.
+We want to leave our planet a better place by helping reduce tens of thousands of vehicle trips every day and by building cycling infrastructure alongside the rail right of way.

 The mandate of the VITCC is to promote modern rail service as the backbone of the Island's future transportation system.
 The status quo of continuing to build more roads (currently the focus of the NPD government), is neither a long-term practical nor environmental solution.
 According to the BC Government's own study, a trip from Mill Bay to Victoria could take as much as two and a half hours by 2038, averaging under 20 KPH!

 All Island Residents are paying a Carbon Tax which is meant to reduce greenhouse gas emissions, not allow them to continue while merely reaping tax revenues.
 Where is the logic in such short-term thinking?
 We have one planet and need to protect it.
-The environmental result of pouring more concrete (like the Malahat and Mackenie road work projects) is a continuation of massive GHG emissions while not creating a long term, viable transportation solution.
+The environmental result of pouring more concrete (like the Malahat and Mackenzie road work projects) is a continuation of massive GHG emissions while not creating a long-term, viable transportation solution.
 The fact is that paving and cement work alone are ultra-high Greenhouse Gas (GHG) emitters.
-Add in the pollution from 80,000+ daily vehicle trips on the south Island and our current scenario can be called a complete failure.
+Add in the pollution from 80,000+ daily vehicle trips on the South Island and our current scenario can be called a complete failure.

-The Society strongly supports integration and cooperation with ALL other forms of transportation such as cycling and pedestrian pathways, as well as ferry, taxi, other public transport integration and to continue to build upon the more than 100+ kilometers of cycling trails alongside the Island Rail Corridor (formerly called the E&N rail line.
+The Society strongly supports integration and cooperation with ALL other forms of transportation such as cycling and pedestrian pathways, as well as ferry, taxi, other public transport integration and to continue to build upon the more than 100+ kilometers of cycling trails alongside the Island Rail Corridor that exists today.

-It is imperative to hold elected officials accountable and remind them they have committed to fight climate change.
+It is imperative to hold elected officials accountable and remind them that they have committed to fighting climate change.
 We, the people, have bucked up our fair share of the Carbon Tax and we must demand it be used to actually fight GHG releases.
-Pledge your support to vote for only MLAs who will keep their promise to support our future.
-Our future quality of life depends on it and rail will be inevitable as it has proven to be in every other country in the world as the only green and viable solution to move goods and people.
+Pledge your support to vote for only MLA's who will keep their promise to support our future.
+Our future quality of life depends on it and rail will be inevitable as it has proven to be in every other country in the world as the only green and viable solution to move people and goods.
 There are two choices - start now (less expensive) or later (more expensive and past the environmental tipping point).

 Join us Today!
 Help us Fight!